Student Life

 Academics

-• 3-4 TAP courses per semester which focus on vocational support, self-determination, social competence, independent and community living, and executive functioning
+• Students will be full-time students with10-15 credit hours and will include 3-4 TAP courses per semester which focus on vocational support, self-determination, social competence, independent and community living, and executive functioning.

-• Choice of UC electives taken for audit or credit (1-6 credit hours)
+• Students take UC electives for audit or credit (1-6 credit hours).

 • The TAP team is comprised of experienced faculty and professionals who are dedicated to the students and their success.

-• Examples of UC electives include: Public Speaking, Chorus, Introduction to Child Development, ASL, Drawing for Non-majors, Physical Conditioning, Tennis, Yoga, Individuals with Exceptionalities, IT Computer Applications, Acting for Non-Majors, Stage Lighting and Sound, African American History, American Military History, Introduction to Sports Medicine, and Animal Diversity
+• Examples of UC electives include: Public Speaking, Chorus, Introduction to Child Development, ASL, Drawing for Non-majors, Physical Conditioning, Tennis, Yoga, Individuals with Exceptionalities, IT Computer Applications, Acting for Non-Majors, Stage Lighting and Sound, African American History, American Military History, and Introduction to Sports Medicine.

 Leaders

-• Opportunities to be actively involved in student organizations
+• Find opportunities to be actively involved in student organizations.

 • Some favorite clubs include: American Sign Language Club, Bearcat Support Network, H2O, Rally Cats and Unified Sports Club.